 Christina’s passion for learning led us to establish this scholarship program.
-Congratulations to the 2015 winners; Nicho- las Drenkalo and Daniel Abbamonte, each received a $1,000 scholarship to help pursue their education.
-To date we have awarded $16,000 in local scholarships.
+Congratulations to the 2016 winners; Ethan Spinnelli and Jessica Probst, each received a $1,000 scholarship to help pursue their education.
+To date, we have awarded $16,000 in local scholarships.

-Our ninth annual golf outing was chaired by Steve Borrelli and was held at Stonebridge Country Club in Smithtown on June 11, 2015.
+Our tenth annual golf outing was chaired by Steve Borrelli and was held at Stonebridge Country Club in Smithtown on June 9, 2016.
 This fundraising event resulted in additional resources which permitted us to financially assist other cancer support groups.
-The success of the day was due hard work and the support of many local merchants and friends.
+The success of the day was due to the hard work and the support of many local merchants and friends.

 Coalition Against Childhood Cancer (CAC2)

-CRF is proud founding member of this coalition, which supports research, awareness, advocacy, and family resources for those affected by pediatric cancers.
-This national umbrella coalition brings hundreds of childhood cancer organizations together into a single focused voice.
-This upcoming year the CRF will be taking the lead and organizing a Research Con- ference on Pediatric Cancer.
-Cold Spring Harbor Laboratory has graciously agreed to cohost the event with CAC2 in the late fall of 2016.
+CRF is a proud founding member of this coalition, which supports research, awareness, advocacy, and family resources for those affected by pediatric cancers.
+This national umbrella coalition brings hundreds of childhood cancer organizations together into a single, focused voice.
+CRF continues in its leadership, assisting with chairing the Research branch of this organization.

-During the month of September CRF created a campaign to promote awareness and educate the public of the need for additional research funding for pediatric cancer research.
-Joining hundreds of others we went to the Capital Hill for a Rally for Medical Research.
+During the month of September CRF created a campaign to promote awareness and educate the public on the need for additional research funding for pediatric cancer research.
+Joining hundreds of others, we went to Capital Hill for a Rally for Medical Research.
 Local bakeries and florists did their part by placing CRF stickers on their boxes and bags.
-Donations boxes were placed in many local businesses.
-Periwinkles gave out CRF bracelets and CRF material throughout the island.
+Donation boxes were placed in many local businesses.
+Periwinkles gave out CRF bracelets and CRF material throughout the Island.

 Gold Ribbons and Laces

-As part of National Children’s Cancer Awareness Month CRF expanded its Gold Ribbon program across the Island, from Riverhead out to Nassau County, placing Gold Ribbons on government buildings and schools.
-This year we were able to get both Nassau and Suffolk County to declare September as Children’s Cancer Awareness month and both County Execs, held special programs to recognize this.
+As part of National Childhood Cancer Awareness Month, CRF expanded its Gold Ribbon program across the Island, from Riverhead to Nassau County; placing Gold Ribbons on government buildings and schools.
+This year we were able to get both Nassau and Suffolk County to declare September as Childhood Cancer Awareness month, and both County Execs held special programs to recognize this.
 CRF was honored with proclamations at both of these events.
 Our Gold Shoelace program also covered the Island.
-Thousands of pairs of shoelaces that signify our ongoing battle with Childhood cancer were given out to High School sports programs.
-We also began a pencil program to thousands of elementary students.
-Our plan for 2016 is to get all of New York State to recognize September as Children’s Cancer Awareness month.
+Thousands of pairs of shoelaces that signify our ongoing battle with Childhood Cancer were given out to High School sports programs.
+We also began a pencil program to thousands for elementary students.

-This very special community event took place on September 20, 2015 at the Lindenhurst Middle School.
+This very special community event took place on September 18, 2016 at the Lindenhurst Middle School.
 Hosted once again by Mr. Amesti (Athletic Director) and Mr. Lombardo (Varsity Football Coach) of the Lindenhurst School District, the Walk-A-Thon drew over 400 high school athletes and community residents, who walked together for the cause.
-This event helps support our scholarship program and other community based programs.
+This event helps support our scholarship program and other community-based programs.

-RJ once again chaired this event on September 2, 2015.
-To date we have collected nearly 350 units of blood.
+RJ once again chaired this event on September 18, 2016.
+To date, we have collected nearly 400 units of blood.
 Each year, about 50 people perform this vital and life-saving act of donating blood.
-Our “Give a Pint, Get a Pint” has put a smile on the donor’s faces.
-If you Give a Pint of Blood you Get a Free Pint of Ice Cream or Beer.
-For those interested the Ice Cream won again, for the second year!
+It is a small act that can save a life.
+Please consider being a blood donor!

-CRF completed its 3-year pilot program to providing funding for iPads in the Children’s Pediatric ward at Memorial Sloan-Kettering Memorial Hospital.
-The program allows patients to continue their education, communicate with family and friends, allows for doctors to provide education about treatments, and can be used as a distraction for the children during long, and at times, painful treatments.
+CRF completed its 3-year pilot program of providing funding for iPads in the Children’s Pediatric ward at Memorial Sloan-Kettering Cancer Center.
+The program allows patients to continue their education, communicate with family and friends, allows doctors to provide education about treatments, and can be used as a distraction for the children during long, and at times, painful treatments.
 CRF hopes this multi-year pilot program will expand to other hospitals and care centers.
 This program was extremely successful and we received many words of thanks from the hospital and the staff.